Calum MacRae: Coaching career

 He worked as a skills and attack coach at Newcastle Falcons from June 2011.

 In June 2014 it was announced that he would take over as the coach for the Scotland national rugby union 7's team for the 2014–15 season.

 In May 2017 he was announced as defence coach for Edinburgh Rugby.

+He was the defence coach for Benetton from 2022 to 2025.

 MacRae is a qualified physical education teacher.